vipultiwari22/Prjoect_of_JavaScript/README.md

 <h1>BMI Calculator</h1>

 in this project i will make an BMI calculator ypou can use to check your BMI. to know your Helth.i use HTML,CSS,JS to make this. in the js i will slecet every component of the HTML after that i will preform logics on it. also have an form i take it from html and retrive the value from the input tag after that i preform login to get the BMI details

+<h1>KeyCheck Project</h1>

+In this project, the key that is pressed when you press any key is the Board Button.

+<h1>Async Project </h1>

+We will learn about events inside Async Project.
+Two html and js files, one for publishing the name as it appears and the other for changing the backdrop color every second, are contained within the Async project.